zxyandreay/flask-sockpuppet-detection/README.md

 # Flask Sockpuppet Detection App

 ## Overview

-This Flask application analyzes and predicts whether a given text input is a "sockpuppet" or not based on text features.
-A sockpuppet is an online identity used for purposes of deception within online communities.
-The app uses machine learning for text analysis, employing a RandomForestClassifier model trained on a pre-processed dataset.
+This Flask application is designed to detect sockpuppet contributions on Wikipedia by analyzing user comments.
+A sockpuppet is an online identity used deceptively within online communities, often to manipulate discussions or opinions.
+The app leverages machine learning techniques, utilizing a RandomForestClassifier model that has been trained on a dataset of pre-processed text features derived from Wikipedia comments.

 ## Getting Started